Sustainability

 - *2The scope of energy consumption includes energy from all sources, including energy purchased from sources external to the entity and energy produced by the entity itself (self-generated).
 Energy consumed is calculated using 3.6MJ/kWh as the per-unit calorific values of electric power purchased from external.

-- *3Total CO2 emissions are calculated for scope 1, scope 2, and Category (C)1 (Purchased goods and services), C2 (Capital goods), C3 (Fuel- and energy- related activities (not included in scope 1 and scope 2), C4 (Upstream transportation and distribution), C5 (Waste generated in operations), C6 (Business travel), and C7 (Employee commuting) in scope 3.
+- *5Total CO2 emissions are calculated for Scope 1, Scope 2, and Category 1 (Purchased goods and services), Category 2 (Capital goods), Category 3 (Fuel- and energy-related activities not included in Scope 1 and Scope 2), Category 4 (Upstream transportation and distribution), Category 5 (Waste generated in operations), Category 6 (Business travel), and Category 7 (Employee commuting) in Scope 3.

-- *6Includes CO2, methane and nitrous oxide.
+- *7Includes CO2, methane and N2O.

-- *7Data for fiscal 2019 was calculated based on the Law Concerning the Promotion of the Measures to Cope with Global Warming, while data for fiscal 2020 and fiscal 2021 was calculated with the GHG Protocol as reference.
-Although we deducted the amount of CO2 emissions equivalent to the amount of energy sold to other companies from the data for fiscal 2019, this amount has not been deducted from the data for fiscal 2020 and fiscal 2021.
-In addition, the scope of calculation for fiscal 2020 and fiscal 2021 includes non-energy-derived CO2 emissions from carbon fiber production, calculated based on the chemical reaction balance.
-With regard to coefficients for fuel, we use emissions coefficients based on the Law Concerning the Promotion of the Measures to Cope with Global Warming for all of the data from fiscal 2019 to fiscal 2021.
+- *8CO2 emissions are calculated with the GHG Protocol as reference.
+The amount of CO2 emissions equivalent to the amount of energy sold to other companies has not been deducted from this data.
+With regard to coefficients for fuel, we use emissions coefficients based on the Law Concerning the Promotion of the Measures to Cope with Global Warming.
 As for emissions coefficients for electricity, we use adjusted emissions coefficients of individual electric power companies for power purchased in Japan.
 For power purchased overseas, we use power company-specific coefficients, in principle.
 However, in cases where the power company-specific coefficient is unknown, we apply the latest available IEA country-specific emissions coefficient.

-- *8Scope 3 emissions are calculated for Category (C)1 (Purchased goods and services), C2 (Capital goods), C3 (Fuel- and energy- related activities (not included in scope1 and scope 2), C4 (Upstream transportation and distribution), C5 (Waste generated in operations), C6 (Business travel), and C7 (Employee commuting).
+- *9Scope 3 emissions are calculated for Category 1 (Purchased goods and services), Category 2 (Capital goods), Category 3 (Fuel- and energy-related activities not included in Scope 1 and Scope 2), Category 4 (Upstream transportation and distribution), Category 5 (Waste generated in operations), Category 6 (Business travel), and Category 7 (Employee commuting).

-- *12Applies to wastewater discharged into rivers, oceans and lakes.
-Until fiscal 2021, the COD value was used at sites measuring both COD and BOD.From fiscal 2021, the COD values is calculated when discharging into sea areas and lakes, and the BOD values is calculated when discharging into rivers.
+- *13Applies to wastewater discharged into rivers, oceans and lakes.
+Until FY2021, the COD value was used at sites measuring both COD and BOD.
+From FY2021, the COD values is calculated when discharging into sea areas and lakes, and the BOD values is calculated when discharging into rivers.

-- *14For the Class 1 designated chemical substances under the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof and chemical substances indicated by the Japan Chemical Industry Association, the emissions are subject to the calculation of atmospheric, soil and water, and landfill amounts within business sites.
+- *17For the Class 1 designated chemical substances under the Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof and chemical substances indicated by the Japan Chemical Industry Association, the emissions are subject to the calculation of atmospheric, soil and water, and landfill amounts within business sites.

 Item |